wescravens/anux/README.md

 # anux

-###Some things should only flow one direction...

 Dynamic Flux store service.
+### Some things should only flow one direction...

-No need to write custom stores/actions/dispatchers/everything.
-Data will flow through your app like an 80 year old duodenum.
+No need to write custom stores/actions/dispatchers/everything, data will flow through your app like an 80 year old duodenum.

-####Wire it up to a service
+#### Wire it up to a service

 ```js
 function APIService ($http, anux) {